 A. Baptism and Christian Initiation/Membership

-Ms. Anne Lynch was received into membership in The United Methodist Church on Sunday, December 5, 2010 by transfer from the PCUSA.
+Ms. Melanie Ollett was received into membership in The United Methodist Church on Sunday, October 23, 2012 by profession of faith.

 B. Covenant Discipleship

-We had two regular covenant discipleship meetings every week.
-The CD groups were organized by our seminary interns.
-The groups averaged 12 participants a week.
+We had a regular covenant discipleship meeting every week.
+The CD group was organized by one of our students.
+The group averaged 7 participants a week.

 C. Practical Christianity